 Across a given day, an office usually has people eating and drinking within it, and those people create a certain amount of waste that represents a health threat to your staff and visitors, as well as creating an unpleasant work environment.

 There are three ways of disposing of this waste.
-On one front, you might consider composting the resulting waste and sell or donate the compost created or use it in the maintenance of green areas outside the office building.
+On one front, you might consider composting the resulting waste and selling or donating the compost created or using it in the maintenance of green areas outside the office building.
 This has the added benefit of showing your market that your values align with theirs.
+Another option is to use a downingtown roll off dumpster rental service.
+This allows you to dispose of your waste in a more comfortable and efficient manner.

 You can’t compost all the waste so you might set up recycling for things like cans and bottles.
 Other waste – especially if generated in bulk or items not suitable for composting – requires a non-renewable disposal option, so you must arrange dumpster rental to deal with this bulky, unrecyclable waste.
 This should only apply to waste that does not fall within the first two categories.